-7.3.13 The Authority expects licensed premises to provide sanitary accommodation for both male and female customers, commensurate with maximum occupancy levels.
-This is to promote public safety and to minimise public nuisance caused by departing customers urinating in public places, as convenient alternative facilities may not be available when customers leave.

-7.3.14 BS 6465 states recommended levels of provision.
+- 7.3.13 The Authority expects licensed premises to provide sanitary accommodation for both male and female customers, commensurate with maximum occupancy levels.
+This is to promote public safety and to minimise public nuisance caused by departing customers urinating in public places, as convenient alternative facilities may not be available when customers leave. - 7.3.14 BS 6465 states recommended levels of provision. - 7.3.15 Local authorities can require provision of sanitary accommodation at premises providing entertainment, under S20 of the Local Government (Miscellaneous Provisions) Act 1976.
+However, it would be preferable for applicants to make the necessary arrangements voluntarily in accordance with the BSI Standard.